 The bustling downtown London facsimile seems a world away from the rest of the Studios park, let alone guests' humdrum hometown locales.
 It's not just the spot-on architecture and whimsical features like the ominous fire-breathing dragon.
 Everything contributes to the story, and nothing breaks the mythology.

 Want a Coke to quench your thirst as you explore the park?
 Forget it.
 Coca-Cola doesn't exist in the books or films, and it isn't available at the Wizarding World.
 Nor is anything else from muggle (non-wizard) society.
-The cast members all more or less stay in character.
-It's all part... of an extraordinary commitment to the theme.
-Go for the rides, but I'll bet you will find yourself charmed by the entire experience.
+The cast members more or less stay in character.
+It's all part of an extraordinary commitment to the theme.
+Go for the rides, but you will likely find yourself charmed by the entire experience.